-Future camps are already in development where we will partner with other agencies and organizations offering a safe space for youth to explore and face issues in their lives, whether it be aging out, living independently, career building and assessing, dealing with being diverse or feeling 'different', etc. We believe having the youth outside of a ‘classroom’ or 'office' setting in nature with animals, land and activity provides a space to create these discussions in a fun and peaceful environment, where they are a part of the conversation and more importantly, plan for their life.
+In summer of 2018 we offered a summer camp/retreat for foster teens, ages 14-17.
+Through our partnership with DCS we offered a day of team building, sharing and educating 19 teens who attended.
+Gratidude Ranch offered a safe space for youth to explore and face issues in their lives, whether it be aging out, living independently, career building and assessing, dealing with being diverse or feeling 'different', etc. We strongly believe that having the youth outside of a ‘classroom’ or 'office' setting in nature with animals, land and activity provides a space to create these discussions in a fun and peaceful environment, where they are a part of the conversation and more importantly, retain the information shared.

 Our long-term vision is to 1) establish a local SAFE HOUSE for teens working diligently in preparing them for the aging out process.
 Onsite foster parents or house parents will oversee the home and these youth will be involved in the ranch's daily activities, events and have a support of volunteers and mentors.
 If choosing to stay in extended foster care (EFC) they will have a group of support helping them navigate through the process of college, trade school, employment, etc. 2) establish a Micro-Tiny House Village, offering as many as 10-20 homes on property purchased in close proximately to the ranch, offering transitional housing to youth aging out of our SAFE HOUSE that choose to stay in extended foster care and youth referred by the State who qualify for our transitional living program.
 Although living off-site, young adults can still choose to be involved in events and other activities on the ranch.